DockATot Review and Safety Assessment

 Our biggest challenge with the DockATot is that parents don't read the instructions or use the product only as intended.
-They also violate safe sleep recommendations of the American Academy of Pediatrics (AAP) and use it as a co-sleeper.
+They also violate the safe sleep recommendations of the American Academy of Pediatrics (AAP) and use them as co-sleepers.
 This is your prerogative as a parent and nobody can stop you from choosing to co-sleep, but there are safe and very unsafe ways of co-sleeping.

 We review the safe and unsafe ways to use the DockATot later in the article, along with examples of ways that parents are using the DockATot in dangerous and inappropriate ways.

 History of Baby Nests & Loungers